nbakhati/DSCI-2025-Team-C/README.md

 - id_01-id_11: Numerical features for identity, which is collected by Vesta and security partners such as device rating, ip_domain rating, proxy rating, etc. Also it recorded behavioral fingerprint like account login times/failed to login times, how long an account stayed on the page, etc.
 - DeviceType, DeviceInfo and id_12-id_38: Categorical Features

+<h3>Problem Type</h3>
+Since, we need to classify a transaction as fraudulent or non-fraudulent and hence, this is a binary classification problem.

+<h4>Performance Metric</h4>
+In fraud detection, both false positives and false negatives carry significant implications, but false negatives—failing to detect fraud—can lead to major financial losses.
+Metrics like precision and recall address one type of error each, while the F1-score balances them without offering flexibility in prioritization.
+ROC-AUC, however, evaluates a model’s ability to distinguish between classes across all thresholds and allows for customizable decision boundaries.
+This makes it an ideal performance metric, providing a comprehensive view of model effectiveness while enabling users to balance sensitivity and specificity based on real-world priorities.

 <h3>Exploratoy Data Analysis (EDA)</h3>

 - One of the first things we noticed when conducting EDA was the sparsity of the dataset.